CWE-22: Path Traversal - Go

 filename := r.URL.Query().Get("file")

-// Create filesystem rooted at base directory
+// Create a filesystem rooted at base directory.

 baseDir := "/var/app/public"